theGaryLarson/exam1StudyGroup/README.md

 # exam1StudyGroup
-Study Group Base Examples to be used during our study group
+Study Group Base Examples to be used during our study group I included the project files and folder.
+For those of you not familiar with Github you can download the zip file by clicking the green "Code" button.
+Scroll to the bottom of the context menu and choose "download zip".
+If using Intellij unzip the folder.
+Right click the folder and from the context menu choose open as Intellij project option.

 ### Warning!
 Even though the examples are broken into tests.